 Research and Ingredients

-Papillex™ helps to correct nutritional deficiencies and improve the body’s immune response, enabling it to fight the HPV virus.
-The Papillex™ formula combines a series of high dose ingredients that have been shown in multiple research studies to effectively combat HPV.
+Papillex™ helps to support a normal immune system, correct nutritional deficiencies and improve the body’s immune response, enabling it to effectively respond to the HPV virus, regulating it as a part of the human microbiome.
+The Papillex™ formula combines a series of high potency ingredients that have been shown in multiple research studies to effectively combat HPV.

-Our ingredients are high quality pure ingredients sourced from North America.
-They are regularly tested to ensure they are free from chemicals and byproducts exceeding FDA and Health Canada Standards for quality.
+Our formulation contains high-quality, pure ingredients, sourced from North America.
+They are regularly tested to ensure they are free from chemicals and by-products exceeding FDA and Health Canada Standards for quality.
 The Papillex™ formula is contained within vegan capsules.

-While eating a healthy diet can help you to improve your body’s response to HPV, research suggests that additional support using high dose clinically-proven nutrients can help to reduce (and in many cases) diminish the active virus.
+While eating a healthy diet can help you to improve your body’s response to HPV, research suggests that additional support using high potency clinically-proven nutrients can help support that response.

 Lycopene & Carotenoids

-Studies indicate bodies with low levels of carotenoids have increases risk of maintain persistent HPV infections.1 High levels of vegetable consumption have been show to decrease HPV persistence by more than 50%.2 This show the importance of loading up on richly pigmented vegetables such as: peppers, tomatoes, carrots, mangos, sweet potatoes, spinach and kale.
+Studies have shown that those with low levels of carotenoids have an increased risk of persistent HPV infections.1 High levels of vegetable consumption have been show to decrease HPV persistence by more than 50%.2 This shows the importance of loading up on richly-pigmented vegetables such as peppers, tomatoes, carrots, mangos, sweet potatoes, spinach and kale to support homeostasis and a healthy microbiome.

-A daily dose of Papillex™ contains the equivalent of 3/4 cup of frozen cooked spinach, or 3 cups of raw carrots, or 2.5 cups of raw cantaloupe daily.
+A daily serving of Papillex™ contains the equivalent of 3/4 cup of frozen cooked spinach, 3 cups of raw carrots, or 2.5 cups of raw cantaloupe daily.

 - Calculation: 8000IU x 2= 16000IU), 3mg of betacarotene is 5000 IU, need 9.6mg.
 Source